junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 See start of this document.
 Also, there could be a case where a film was Atmos at a German cinema, but on the home release, the English track gets Atmos, but the German track only gets 5.1 due to the label wanting less versions of discs & space issues fitting in many languages.
 Said film may have German Atmos on streaming (but in lossy).

 ### It is easy to set up a cinema for Atmos
 FALSE.
-There are many requirements like where you need to aim speakers at, height of speakers, amount of speakers, zones, consistency, etc. But easier than Auro-3D as you can retrofit, not rebuild.
+There are many requirements like where you need to aim speakers at, height of speakers, amount of speakers, zones, consistency, etc. But easier than Auro-3D since for the latter you need to rebuild.

 ### It is best to listen to soundtracks with the same upmix system as the encoder
 #### For example, DD soundtracks with DSU, and DTS soundtracks with DTS-X